Cut

 Certification

-A diamond that comes with a certificate has been inspected by experts in a lab and graded to a set of criteria
+A diamond that comes with a certificate has been inspected by experts in a lab and graded to a set of criteria.
+Having a certificate adds value to a stone and frankly in 2026 its expected.
+In a world now populated with lab grown diamonds

 The GIA is the industry leader for certified diamonds and they have lab’s all over the world dedicated to diamond and gemstone testing and grading